JOIN THE 2025 KITCHEN GARDEN KICKOFF - REGISTER FOR FREE HERE

 The Best Broccoli Companion Plants

-Avoid planting broccoli with other vegetables in the cabbage family, as they may attract more of the same pests.
-It's important to plant broccoli next to plants that don't mind shade and don’t need a lot of room in the late spring and early summer when broccoli is at its largest and most beautiful stage.
+Avoid planting broccoli with other vegetables in the brassica family, as they may attract more of the same pests.
+Broccoli also tends to hog all the nutrients, leaving plants like kale and collards with not much to grow on.
+It's important to plant broccoli next to plants that don't mind shade.

 Some plants actually help improve the flavor of broccoli when planted nearby: